shacharron/GitSearch/README.md

 There are 2 main modules

-first:search module
+First :search module
-search moudle: there are 3 components
+search module: there are 3 components
 2 basic (input , gridtable)
 The input component send a generic text search term.
 The gridtable gets a generic any[] any show in a table.
-The Mainmodle is handle the reqests (team search) and sets the response the the gridtable as output
+The Main module is handle the request (team search) and sets the response the gridtable as output

 second :bookmarks modules
 2 components
-bookmarks table the show the any [] componenet that handle the reqest to the storage servie
+bookmarks table the show the any [] component that handle the request to the storage service

 2 services
 First repo service
-simple generics crud service upon a url from the mwthod params Second storage service wrap crud over session storage
+simple generics crud service upon a URL from the method params Second storage service wrap crud over session storage

-third party - jquery datatable
+third party - jQuery datatable

 ## Running the tests